 Today, as more and more people are cremated, it is recommended by the Church that the body of the deceased person be brought to the Church for the funeral liturgy before the cremation.
 However, this is not necessary.
 Funeral rites are also often celebrated in the presence of ashes.
 The Church no longer forbids cremation and has allowed it from about the 1960’s.
 The reason why it was not allowed for a while was that many people were having themselves cremated in the 1800’s to deny the resurrection.
 As people no longer have their bodies cremated to deny the resurrection, funeral rites can be celebrated for those who have been cremated.
 The Church does ask that the cremated remains be interred properly in a cemetery to await the resurrection.
 Out of respect for the human body, the Church does not believe that ashes should be scattered or taken home.
 It is mazing the number of forgotten ashes that are found in homes when people move or are brought back to funeral homes without people knowing who they belong to.
 A priest is not allowed to accompany any family to a service where a person’s ashes are being scattered.
 They may only assist when ashes are being properly interred in a cemetery.

 One of the reasons that I have decided to preach on funerals is due to the increasing number of families that are deciding not to have a funeral for their family members.
 Sometimes family and children will decide not to have a funeral for a parent who has regularly attended Mass for years.
-At a recent Estate Planning Seminar that was held here at the parish, it was recommended that people tell their family members exactly what kind of funeral arrangements they would like to have at the time of their deaths.
+At a Estate Planning Seminar that was held here at the parish shortly before the pandemic broke out, it was recommended that people tell their family members exactly what kind of funeral arrangements they would like to have at the time of their deaths.
 It was even suggested that they leave a plan in place for their funeral.
 Bereavement councillors have noted the difficulties that some families suffer after a death when they have not properly celebrated the funeral rites for their deceased loved ones.
 There is a tendency today to downplay the significance of death and to dispose of the situation and the person as quickly as possible.
 This only leads to regrets and complications later on as the death of a loved one is never an insignificant event that we can afford to ignore.